Thursday, October 17

 Inspired by Wim Wenders’s Room 666, this collaborative project asks 17 filmmakers about the current state of cinema.
 Selfie-style confessionals explore divides in the contemporary media landscape—from the powerful small-scale images presently emerging from Gaza to the distorted escapism of Hollywood blockbusters—and ask whether there is still a place for independent filmmaking.

-App 666 will be followed by a Q&A with filmmakers William Brown and Mila Zuo.
+App 666 will be followed by a Q&A with William Brown, Jill Daniels, and Will Wapeemukwa.
+Moderated by Dr. Laura U. Marks.

 AWARDS CEREMONY — 4:30PM